• Blog

 • Risk to regulatory timelines

 In a highly regulated and time-sensitive environment, these risks carry significant weight.
-Ensuring proper procedures are in place for Canadian imports is no longer optional; it is critical to successful study execution.
+Ensuring that proper procedures are in place for Canadian imports is no longer optional; it is critical to the successful execution of studies.

 We help ensure that shipments reach their destination on time and in full compliance with Health Canada and CBSA requirements.
 Our clients rely on us for the seamless importation of investigational products, medical devices, lab equipment, and other regulated goods into Canada and other key markets.

-If your organization is navigating import requirements under CARM or preparing for an upcoming study in Canada, TecEx Medical is here to help.
-Our entity in Canada is – and continues to be – fully registered and licensed to act as a compliant Importer of Record (IOR), ensuring smooth and legally sound importation.
+If your organization is navigating import requirements under CARM or preparing for an upcoming study in Canada, TecEx Medical is here to help with CARM compliance.
+Our entity in Canada is, and continues to be, fully registered and licensed to act as a compliant Importer of Record (IOR), ensuring smooth and legally sound importation.

 Our Latest Stories